pivotal-cf/docs-pks/windows-monitoring.hbs.md

     * `API-TOKEN` is the Wavefront API token for your Wavefront subscription.

 1. Do one of the following:
-  - Configure Wavefront Integration in Ops Manager using the [VMware Tanzu Kubernetes Grid Integrated Edition Integration](https://docs.wavefront.com/tkgi.html) procedure in the Wavefront documentation.
+  - Configure Wavefront Integration in {{{ vars.platform_name }}} using the [VMware Tanzu Kubernetes Grid Integrated Edition Integration](https://docs.wavefront.com/tkgi.html) procedure in the Wavefront documentation.
   - Set up a metric sink to send metrics to Wavefront following the instructions in [Creating and Managing Sink Resources](./create-sinks.html).